divio/djangocms-boilerplate-html5/doc/extend.md

 ### Recolor IE's controls manually for a Pinned Site

-IE9+ will automatically use the overall color of your Pinned Site's favicon to shade its browser buttons.
+IE will automatically use the overall color of your Pinned Site's favicon to shade its browser buttons.
 UNLESS you give it another color here.
 Only use named colors (`red`) or hex colors (`#ff0000`).